tugcekonuklar/msc-computer-science-notes/computer-and-mobile-networks/Week-3.md

     * In this way, an application at the server end can potentially hold communications with many more clients than if it was using TCP.

+* UDP takes messages from the application process, attaches source and destination port number fields for the multi- plexing/demultiplexing service, adds two other small fields, and passes the resulting segment to the network layer.
+    * The network layer encapsulates the transport-layer segment into an IP datagram and then makes a best-effort attempt to deliver the segment to the receiving host.
+    * If the segment arrives at the receiving host, UDP uses the destination port number to deliver the segment’s data to the correct application process.

 ### UDP Segment structure

 * UDP packet and its data.